 Feeling resistant to a change in your life is entirely natural, as are feelings of anxiety.
 Although we may essentially want to make significant changes, human nature determines that we are somehow comfortable with what's familiar to us - even if that familiarity means chaos.
 The unknown and the potential for living life differently can be daunting, so accept any resistance you may feel as normal.
 You will be okay!

 Feeling overwhelmed and not knowing where to start

-Once clutter has built up, it's easy to become overwhelmed by the prospect of having to go through it all, having to make lots of decisions and having to physically remove it from their home and don't know where to begin with decluttering.
+Once clutter has built up, it's easy to become overwhelmed by the prospect of having to go through it all; having to make lots of decisions, physically removing it from the home and not knowing where to begin with decluttering.

 You don't have to wait until you have enough time to sort through your entire house, or even a whole room - just try small areas or even a drawer for 15 minutes.
 At least that drawer will be better than it was yesterday.
 As you feel a sense of accomplishment in one area, you can carry your momentum to do something the next day.
 It doesn't matter where you start - just make a start!